fiskaltrust/middleware/queue/src/fiskaltrust.Middleware.Storage.AzureTableStorage/README.md

+## PrimaryKeys and RowKeys

+In the configuration tables (`CashBox`, `Queue`, etc.) the PK and RK are both the entity id.

+In the other tables (except the `QueueItem` Table) the `TimeStamp` is the PK.

+In the `QueueItem` table the PK is the `queueRow` because we need to update the queueItem and when updating it we also update the `TimeStamp` which would change the PK if it was the `TimeStamp`.

 ## Migrations

 The following steps are needed to create migrations for the Middleware's database layers, e.g. when new fields are added: